Is learning a new language difficult and boring for you?

 Foreign language videos help you listen to and understand how native speakers use them in their natural context.
 You also learn new words, expressions, dialects, slang, and accents.

 Last, movies give the best insight into the cultural aspects of places where the language is widespread.
-For instance, you’ll discover their traditions, festivals, practices, work ethics, and society, to name a few.
+For instance, you’ll discover their traditions, festivals, practices, work ethics, and society.

 With so many incentives, why not combine your love of watching videos with your desire to learn a language?